cagov/innovation-hub.ca.gov/docs/pages/content-design/odi-style-guide.md

   </div>
 </div>

-When referring to more than one county, do not capitalize “counties.”
+When referring to more than one county, do not capitalize **counties**.

 <div class="blockquote-container">
   <div class="blockquote-body">